On the power propagation time of a graph: Introduction

-For vertices $w$ and $v$ given in 2. above, we say $v$ {\em forces} $w$.
+For vertices $w$ and $v$ given in (2) we say $v$ {\em forces} $w$.
+A set $S$ is said to be a {\em power dominating set} if there exists an $\ell$ such that $S^{[\ell]}=V(G).$ The {\em power domination number} of $G$, denoted $\gamma_P(G)$, is the minimum cardinality over all power dominating sets of $G$.
 Computing $S^{[1]}$ is the {\em domination step} and the computations of $S^{[t+1]}$ (for $t\geq 1$) are the {\em propagation steps}.
-A set $S$ is said to be a {\em power dominating set} if there exists an $l$ such that $S^{[l]}=V(G).$ The {\em power domination number} of $G$, denoted $\gamma_P(G)$, is the minimum cardinality over all power dominating sets of $G$.
-Power domination was first introduced and studied in \cite{HHHH}. \\ A set $S\subseteq V(G)$ is a {\em dominating set} if for each $v\in V(G)\setminus S$, there exists a $u\in S$ such that $v$ is adjacent to $u$.
+The authors of \cite{FHKY15} defined the power propagation time: the {\em power propagation time of $G$ with $S$}, denoted $\ppt(G,S)$, is the smallest $\ell$ such that $S^{[\ell]}=V(G)$.
+The {\em power propagation time of $G$}, denoted $\ppt(G)$, is given by A minimum power dominating set $S$ of a graph $G$ is {\em efficient} if $\ppt(G,S)=\ppt(G)$. \\ In Section \ref{NGbound}, we give Nordhaus-Gaddum upper and lower bounds for the sum of the power propagation time of a graph and its complement, and in Section \ref{operations} we study the effects of edge subdivision and edge contraction on power propagation time.
+In Sections \ref{low} and \ref{high}, we characterize graphs with low and high $k-$power propagation times, respectively.
+(Note that by letting $k=1$, we characterize graphs with low and high power propagation times.) \\ Power domination is closely related to the well known domination problem in graph theory.
+A set $S\subseteq V(G)$ is a {\em dominating set} if $N[S]=V(G)$.
 The {\em domination number} of a graph $G,$ denoted $\gamma(G)$, is the minimum cardinality over all dominating sets of $G$.
-Note that each dominating set is a power dominating set, so $\gamma_P(G)\leq \gamma(G)$ \cite{HHHH}.\\ The authors of \cite{Chang} introduced the following generalization of power domination, known as {\em $k-$power domination.} Let $k\geq 1$.
-For a set $S\subseteq V(G)$, define the following sets:
+Note that each dominating set is a power dominating set, so $\gamma_P(G)\leq \gamma(G)$ \cite{HHHH}.